philc/book-notes/business/7 powers - hamilton helmer.md

   secret or non-replicable R&D process.
 * Pixar had celebrity talent: the only team that could produce animated films at that quality.
 They didn't defect, because they were making history.
-  * (The use the Pixar brain trust as an example of an exclusive, cornered resource.
-This sounds like what we had with the early Liftoff team.
-The team was potent and non-replicable, and differentiated talent within the ad tech space, given ad tech had a dearth of strong talent outside of Big Tech).
 * Benefit: the resource produces an uncommonly appealing product.
 * Barrier: fiat -- the resource is cornered via decree, either general or personal ("personal" meaning that the celebrity talent has chosen to exclusively work with the firm for some reason).